Houston to Colorado Road Trip

 San Angelo to Tularosa, NM

-Casa de Suenos (Mexican, Southwestern) — This family-owned and operated restaurant has been serving New Mexican cuisine since 2002, and meals are always made-to-order.
+- Casa de Suenos ($$): This family-owned and operated restaurant has been serving New Mexican cuisine since 2002, and meals are always made-to-order.
 Casa de Suenos is also a great budget-friendly option to offset some of the costs of your trip!

 Tularosa to Albuquerque, NM

-Farina (Italian, Pizza) — This downtown pizzeria serves artisanal pizzas, salads, and housemade pasta, and the menu also features an eclectic beer and wine list, so you’ll always be able to grab a great drink to go with your food.
+- Farina ($$): This downtown pizzeria serves artisanal pizzas, salads, and housemade pasta, and the menu also features an eclectic beer and wine list, so you’ll always be able to grab a great drink to go with your food.
 Locally sourced ingredients and house-cured meats are a couple of reasons this pizzeria is ranked among the top 20 in the country!

-Indian Pueblo Kitchen (Southwestern, Native American) — This is a great pick for anyone who wants to experience the rich cultural history of New Mexico through its cuisine.
+- Indian Pueblo Kitchen ($$): This is a great pick for anyone who wants to experience the rich cultural history of New Mexico through its cuisine.
 Headed by Chef Ray Naranjo (Santa Clara Pueblo, Odawa), Indian Pueblo Kitchen features traditional indigenous cuisine and Native American culinary artistry to give you a full exploration of Native American culture.
 Get a glimpse of the Sandia mountains while dining outside or enjoy dining indoors in the restaurant.

-And outdoors lovers—make sure you take advantage of the hiking and rock climbing in the surrounding desert (La Luz Trail is a great option).
+- La Luz Trail: If you want to go from the flat highways to the top of the world, take advantage of the hiking and rock climbing in the surrounding area.
+La Luz Trail is a great option.

 Albuquerque to Santa Fe, NM

-Jambo Cafe (Caribbean, African) — For African homestyle cuisine, look no further than Jambo Cafe, headed by Chef Ahmed Obo.
+- Jambo Cafe ($$): For African homestyle cuisine, look no further than Jambo Cafe, headed by Chef Ahmed Obo.
 Everything from Kenyan-style beef kebabs to Moroccan lamb stew to coconut chicken curry, you’ll be hard-pressed to find anyone who wouldn’t enjoy Jambo’s colorful menu.

-Paper Dosa (Indian) — Paper Dosa, per its name, focuses on dosa dishes, like paneer and peas dosa, white truffle masala dosa, and egg dosa.
+- Paper Dosa ($$): Paper Dosa, per its name, focuses on dosa dishes, like paneer and peas dosa, white truffle masala dosa, and egg dosa.
 They even offer a take-home kit to make your own dosa if that’s your jam (and if you’re staying somewhere with a kitchen)!

-Canyon Road hosts a variety of galleries with local artwork and artisan craftwork, including Navajo rugs and Southwestern wood carvings.
+- Canyon Road: This unique road hosts a variety of galleries with local artwork and artisan craftwork, including Navajo rugs and Southwestern wood carvings.

 Santa Fe to Pagosa Springs, CO